InternalDeveloperPlatform/public-site/content/ecosystem/build-vs-buy/frameworks/mia-platform.md

 # Mia-Platform

-**Claim:** Don't waste time to setup your platform, just push the code!
+**Claim:** Turn your company into a Digital Platform

 **Focus:** Mia-Platform brings to the market the first solution for the end-to-end creation of cloud-native digital platforms.

 Mia-Platform is a Developer Hub that manages the end-to-end life cycle of cloud native applications and simplifies the life of Dev and Ops.
 We also provide a marketplace full of plug-n-play components to accelerate the construction of your own digital platform.

 **Website:** [mia-platform.eu](https://mia-platform.eu/)